What changes, Reiki practice or us?

 Hayashi wrote on Takata’s shinpiden certificate that, although she had not studied Reiki practice for “a long period of time, due to a combination of natural talent and sincere enthusiasm, she diagnoses quickly, reliably gives effective treatments, and has the ‘wonderful ability’ (reinou) to cure every type of illness” (Justin’s translation).

-Takata and Hayashi bring Reiki to Hawaii
+Takata and Hayashi bring Reiki practice to Hawaii

 Hayashi spent 5 months in Hawaii helping Takata establish Reiki practice.
 She gave many classes and presentations under the watchful eye of her Reiki master.
 As he left Hawaii to return home in February 1938, Hayashi made a public announcement that Takata was a fully credentialed Reiki master, and the only one outside Japan.